thewh1teagle/heb-tts-benchmark/README.md

 uv run src/prepare_summary.py ./transcripts_eval ./web/summary.json
 ```

-Now you can open ./web/index.html with live server to see the results.
+Now you can open ./web/index.html with live server to see the results. (or use `uv run python -m http.server 8000 -d ./web`)

 5. Open new PR with your model results 🎉